LilSuil/reminder_bot/README.md

-# ParseTG_BOT
+# reminder_bot
-this bot can parse data from telegram sources
+this bot can collect and remind your notes and events